Welcome to the Sanders-Brown Center on Aging Website.

-Established in 1979, the SBCoA conducts research, education and outreach, and clinical programs on healthy brain aging and neurodegenerative disorders.
+Established in 1979, the Sanders-Brown Center on Aging (SBCoA) conducts research, education and outreach, and clinical programs on healthy brain aging and neurodegenerative disorders.

 Highly productive and collaborative basic and clinical scientists work together, producing synergistic and high impact research that is changing the field of aging and age-related neurodegenerative disorders.

 Center scientists are focused on understanding the mechanisms involved in development and progression of age-related neurodegenerative diseases, such as Alzheimer’s disease and related dementias and stroke, and are seeking new knowledge breakthroughs to combat these diseases of the elderly.

 The ultimate goal of the SBCoA is to catalyze innovative and outstanding research while ensuring a more rapid rate of progress toward new therapies to delay or prevent age-related brain disorders, so that our human volunteers, patients, and caregivers become the beneficiaries of our advances in knowledge.

 In 1985, the SBCoA was named as an Alzheimer’s Disease Research Center, one of the original ten centers funded by the National Institute on Aging.
 The University of Kentucky Alzheimer’s Disease Research Center (UK-ADRC) supports and facilitates research aimed at elucidating the pathogenic mechanisms underlying the transitions from normal cognitive aging to the development of cognitive impairment, with a long-term goal of enabling more effective translation of this mechanistic knowledge to intervention strategies.